Skip to main content

 How much does Brian Cornell earn?

-Brian Cornell earned $8.0M in total compensation as Chief Executive Officer at Target in fiscal year 2026, as disclosed in the company's most recent SEC DEF 14A proxy statement.
-Brian Cornell earns $8.0M as Chief Executive Officer at Target.
-Compensation in this range reflects a structured mix of base salary, annual cash incentives, and time-vested or performance-vested equity, with the equity portion typically vesting over three to four years on the standard SEC-disclosed schedule.
+Brian Cornell earned $21.8M in total compensation as Chief Executive Officer at Target in fiscal year 2026, as disclosed in the company's most recent SEC DEF 14A proxy statement.
+Brian Cornell earns $21.8M as Chief Executive Officer at Target — eight-figure compensation that places them comfortably above the median S&P 500 named executive officer.
+Stock awards and long-term incentives typically account for most of the package, with annual cash incentives reflecting near-term operational performance.

 What is Brian Cornell's pay package made of?